The Royal Wedding Cakes of History

-In the run up to The Wedding of Prince Harry and Ms. Meghan Markle, we take a look at some of the most beautiful, opulent and symbolic wedding cakes in Royal history.
+Princess Eugenie and Mr. Jack Brooksbank will be married at Windsor Castle on 12 October 2018.
+In the lead up to The Couple's special day, here's a look at some of the most beautiful, opulent and symbolic wedding cakes in Royal history.

 Wedding cakes are a key component of many couple's special day, providing a magnificent centre piece for 'The Wedding Breakfast', which takes place after the ceremony.